-Trump, Democrats fail to end shutdown at 'contentious' talks
+U.S. government shutdown grinds on, Trump threatens emergency powers

-WASHINGTON (Reuters) - President Donald Trump and Democratic leaders failed to strike a deal in sometimes combative talks on Friday to end a partial shutdown of the U.S. government as they fought over Trump’s request for $5 billion to fund his signature wall on the Mexican border, lawmakers said.
+WASHINGTON (Reuters) - President Donald Trump and senior Democrats failed to strike a deal in talks on Friday to end a partial shutdown of the U.S. government as they again fought over Trump’s request for $5 billion to fund his signature wall on the Mexican border.

+After Democratic congressional leaders turned Trump down at a meeting in the White House Situation Room, the Republican president threatened to take the controversial step of using emergency powers to build the wall without approval from Congress.

+Trump is withholding his support for a bill that would fully fund the government until he secures the money for the wall and as a result about 800,000 federal workers have been unpaid due to the closure of about a quarter of the federal government.

-Administration officials, led by Vice President Mike Pence, and congressional staffers are to meet during the weekend to try to end the impasse.
+Administration officials, led by Vice President Mike Pence, and congressional staffers are to meet during the weekend to try to end the impasse over the 2-week-old shutdown.

-Senate Democratic Leader Chuck Schumer said Democrats had told Trump during a meeting in the White House Situation Room to end the shutdown, which began two weeks ago.
+Senate Democratic Leader Chuck Schumer said Democrats had told Trump during the meeting to end the shutdown.
 “He resisted,” Schumer said.
 “In fact, he said he’d keep the government closed for a very long period of time, months or even years.”

 Trump confirmed that comment but painted a more positive picture of the meeting, the first since a new era of divided government began when Democrats took control of the House of Representatives on Thursday.